Interprofessional Health Mentors Program

 The Health Mentors Program has been supported by funding from the Office of UBC Health, Cedar Lodge Endowment, UBC School of Occupational Therapy, Margaret McPhee, Bill Gibson, and the UBC Teaching and Learning Enhancement Fund.

-For more information about the Health Mentors Program or to apply, click here.
+For more information about the Health Mentors Program, see below or to apply, click here.

 Mentors and Students share their experiences in the Health Mentors Program.